A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Introduction

 \section{Introduction}

-Power distribution system's security is often threatened by network uncertainties.
-Often induced by intermittent distributed renewable energy resources or smart flexible loads, uncertainties are responsible for altering the system operating condition.
-A network that is forced to operate under unfavorable conditions may eventually be pushed out of its viable region where its steady-state equilibrium ceases to exist \cite{overbye1994power, overbye1995computation}, then experience instability, and finally fail altogether with a potential voltage collapse.
-Before proceeding further, we would like to address that while the two terms, ``stability'' and ``security'', in power system analysis may be technically distinct in definition, we would like to seek a pardon for abusing terminology by using ``security'', ``stability'', ``viability'', and ``solvability'' interchangeably.
+The long-term voltage stability (LTVS) is an important class of system voltage stability that studies the impact of slow dynamic components such as tap-changers and thermal loads in several-minute time scales \cite{kundur2004definition}.
+A system can become unstable following a number of different possible mechanisms, such as the loss of long-term equilibrium.
+In particular, power injection uncertainties, often induced by distributed renewable energy resources and possibly demand response programs, may push the system out of its viable region, where its steady-state equilibrium ceases to exist \cite{overbye1994power, overbye1995computation}.

-The solution of power flow problem plays a critical role in steady state stability assessment by being the very indicator of the network's solvability.
-Disappearance of solutions, in turn, implies that the given injection, or the operating point, is beyond the network's solvability limit; that is, the network is incapable of supporting the amount of demanded load.
-Consequently, it is crucial for network security that power system operators are aware of allowed ranges, or security regions, wherein the injections may vary without jeopardizing system stability.
-A security region is defined as the set of all viable injections, and this region may be useful for a number of power system operation and planning applications, including online security monitoring, corrective scheduling, and expansion planning \cite{Schweppe1975}.
+Accordingly, the solution of power flow problem, which corresponds to the steady-state equilibrium, plays a critical role in LTVS assessment.
+The disappearance of solutions implies that the given injection, or the operating point, is beyond the network's solvability limit.
+That is, the network is incapable of supporting the amount of demanded load.
+For this reason, it is crucial for a network's LTVS that power system operators are aware of allowed ranges, or security regions, wherein the injections may vary without jeopardizing system stability.

-Meanwhile, characterizing the security region is theoretically and computationally challenging due to the non-linearity of the power flow equations.
-In case of large scale systems, constructing a complete solvability regions is impossible with the only methods that are currently available.
-Moreover, it has been observed that the true solvability region may not necessarily be convex \cite{Hiskenssolspace, molzahn2013sufficient}, posing an even harsher challenge for online security-constrained functions.

-To alleviate the computational burden of power-flow security analysis, we developed an analytic framework to constructs an inner approximation within the solvability region.
-Having a simple analytic form composed of norm constraints on an affine function of inputs, the structure of the developed framework has significant computational advantages, and we outline several applications of our technique to power systems that exploit the simple nature of the regions we construct.
-We demonstrate tightness of the solvability regions in the sense that our regions almost ``touch'' the boundary of the true, usually nonconvex, feasibility set.